How to Manage WordPress Multisite Different Domains

-We strongly advice to follow up Step 1 to 6 from the blog How to Migrate from Blogger to WordPress, and after that you can proceed with the below mentioned steps.
+We strongly advise you to follow up Step 1 to 6 from the blog How to Migrate from Blogger to WordPress, and after that, you can proceed with the below-mentioned steps.

 Step 1: Getting Started

-Before installing the multisite network, you must decide upon whether you are going to install your various sites on directories or subdomain.
-If you are going to install the various sites on directories than the URL will be http://example.com/directory and if you are going to install on sub-domains than the URL will be http://subdomain.example.com
+Before installing the WordPress multisite different domains network, you must decide upon whether you are going to install your various sites on directories or subdomain.
+If you are going to install the various sites on directories than your URL will be http://example.com/directory and if you are going to install on sub-domains than the URL will be http://subdomain.example.com

 Step 2: Creating Subdomains

-For creating the subdomains, you must login to cPanel and navigate to the Domains area as illustrated in the above picture.
-From their click on Subdomain icon to proceed.
+For creating the subdomains, you must log in to cPanel and navigate to the Domains area as illustrated in the above picture.
+From there click on Subdomain icon to proceed.

-On the following screen, you will be given option to name your sub-domain and enter the domain name.
-For subdomains, you must enter a wild entry with astrix sign (*).
+On the following screen, you will be given the option to name your sub-domain and enter the domain name.
+For subdomains, you must enter a wild entry with Astrix sign (*).
 You must enter here the domain name in appropriate column and root directory name as Home/public_html/

 Step 3: Enabling Multisite Network